plantphys/gsti/Vignettes/How_to_add_a_dataset.md

 the final curated data.

-The curated A-C<sub>i</sub> data should be present in the dataset folder in a Rdata format called ‘1\_QC\_data.Rdata’ which contains the A-C<sub>i</sub> data in a data.frame with at least the columns listed in the table below.
+The curated A-C<sub>i</sub> data should be present in the dataset folder in a Rdata format called ‘QC\_ACi\_data.Rdata’ which contains the A-C<sub>i</sub> data in a data.frame with at least the columns listed in the table below.

 Note that we usually include in the dataset folder the raw data, as well as the R code used to read, import and transform the raw data.
-All those preliminary steps are made in a R code called ‘0\_Import\_transform\_original\_ACi\_data.R’.We recommend to do the same, but again, we don’t have requirements on the code to do that.
+All those preliminary steps are made in a R code called ‘Import\_transform\_ACi.R’.We recommend to do the same, but again, we don’t have requirements on the code to do that.

-We also include the code used to check the quality of the A-C<sub>i</sub> data where we flag the bad points and delete the bad curves.
-This code is called ‘1\_QaQc\_curated\_ACi.R’ and produces the file ‘1\_QC\_data.Rdata’.
-This code usually produces a PDF file with a plot of each of the A-C<sub>i</sub> curves with the good point in dark and the bad points in red.
-You can find some examples in the different dataset folders.

     Aci_data=read.csv(file='Aci_data.csv')
     knitr::kable(Aci_data)